Is Your Spouse in the United States or Abroad?

 Is a Fiance Visa Faster?

 A fiance visa is almost always going to be a faster route to bring your loved one into the United States.
+(The current wait time for a fiance visa, for most cases, is 9-10 months.)
 This assumes that the case is prepared and filed properly.
 However, there are trade offs when you file for a fiance visa instead of marrying your loved one abroad and filing for their green card in their home country.

 First and foremost you will have to do 2 cases.
 You will be doing a fiance visa and then a green card case via adjustment of status, in the United States, for your loved one.
 Therefore overall the process could be more expensive (although you would save travelling and other costs by not having to travel to your loved one’s home country in order to marry him or her.)